SuperOfficeDocs/superoffice-docs/docs/onsite/config/web-config.md

 | Cryptography | Cryptographic options, see table below.
 Note: change any of these keys at your own peril |
 | Sentry | Ignore the Sentry mechanism, everything will be allowed (default 'False')<br>Relates to the Sentry system in SuperOffice. |

 The sentry system can be thought of as the traffic cop, controlling access to the data in the database.
-Each object in NetServer has an associated sentry which is responsible for enforcing rules such as "private appointments are visible only to its owner".
-Sentry rules focus on ownership, group membership and user-level access.
+Each object in NetServer has an associated sentry that is responsible for enforcing rules such as "private appointments are visible only to its owner".
+Sentry rules focus on ownership, group membership, and user-level access.

 ### The *Cryptography* section is used for encrypting and decrypting user credentials